tmadi626/Digital-Clock/README.md

 ## 🤔 About <a name = "about"></a>

 The Digital Clock was created in an effort to learn Digital Systems via applications, as well as to incorperate counters and combinational circuits to create a large intricate system.
-It is implemented on DE1-SoC, and it uses its internal 50MHz clock, as well as the 6 HEX displays, and the input buttons for resetting and setting hours/minutes by the input swithces.
+It is implemented on DE1-SoC FPGA, and it uses its internal 50MHz clock, as well as the 6 HEX displays, and the input buttons for resetting and setting hours/minutes by the input swithces.
 ## 🧐 Files <a name = "files"></a>

 <ul>